Clinical Reference

 Pressure Control (PC)

-Tidal volume varies with changes in compliance and resistance — monitor VT closely.
+VT varies with changes in compliance and resistance — monitor exhaled VT closely with any lung mechanics change.

 Pressure Support (PSV)